bernhardangele/BU-adv-stats/Class2/Class2.md

 - This estimate should be fairly accurate and should only have a 10% chance of being wrong.
 - Suppose I don't care about the minimum amount, I just want to know the maximum -- does that change anything?
 - Suppose I'm adopting 3 cats instead of 2 -- does that change anything about my estimate?
+- Hint: The function you want to use starts with a `q`.

 Solution
 =========================================================